-Arts at the Educational Foundation of America is a national program that supports arts-driven approaches to economic and social revitalization of under-resourced communities.
+Through our arts program, EFA supports arts-driven approaches to economic and social revitalization of under-resourced communities.
 By investing in creative projects and cultural institutions, EFA hopes to encourage artistic and community collaboration, deepen local pride, and champion the arts as an economic driver.
 To support these long-term projects, EFA targets its grantmaking to work deeply in specific communities and regions.
-Currently those include the Alabama Black Belt and Central Appalachia.
-Read more about our arts program below.

 What We Do